BoraOfficial/Storaj/README.md

 In order for Storaj to work, you need <a href="https://www.python.org/downloads/">Python</a>.<br>
 Download the latest version for the platform of your choice.
 ## Step 3.)
 Run Storaj
 Storaj needs a server to work, and for that reason, you need to host your own server.
 You can either use your own computer, buy a <a href="https://www.raspberrypi.com/">Raspberry Pi</a> or use a hosting service.
-For our purpose, we will use our own computer but it's highly recommended to combine a <a href="https://www.raspberrypi.com/">Raspberry Pi</a> and <a href="https://ngrok.com/">Ngrok</a> to both make it secure and available to you anytime, anywhere.
+For our purpose, we will use our own computer but it's highly recommended to combine a <a href="https://www.raspberrypi.com/">Raspberry Pi</a> to have a dedicated 24/7 private storage on LAN.

 Enough talk, so in order to run Storaj you will need to open up your terminal and type this:
 ```